-As of March 31, 2023, we had total cash and cash equivalents of \$46.8 million, and as of May 10, 2023, we had raised additional funds of approximately \$24.4 million in net proceeds from our April underwritten public offering of securities and sales through our ATM facility.
-Although it is difficult to predict future liquidity requirements, we expect our current cash and cash equivalents to support our ongoing operating activities into 2024.
-This guidance is based on our current operational plans and excludes commercialization activities beyond the initial launch of Omisirge and any additional financing activities that may be undertaken.
+As of June 30, 2023, we had total cash and cash equivalents of \$54.1 million.
+Although it is difficult to predict future liquidity requirements, we expect our current cash and cash equivalents, including additional net proceeds raised through our ATM facility through August 9, 2023, to support our ongoing operating activities into the second quarter of 2024, is based on our current operational plans and excludes commercialization activities beyond the initial launch of Omisirge and any additional financing activities that may be undertaken.
 We cannot provide any assurance that a strategic transaction or new financing will be available to us on commercially acceptable terms, if at all.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

-As a result of FDA approval of Omisirge, we plan to market Omisirge ourselves in the United States, which will require substantial additional funding.
-In addition, we are continuing to assess partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world.
+As a result of FDA approval of Omisirge, we are currently marketing Omisirge ourselves in the United States.
+We are continuing to assess partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world, as well as considering additional financing transactions.
 Our present and future funding requirements will depend on many additional factors, including, among other things:

-- selling, marketing and distribution activities undertaken in connection with the commercialization of Omisirge, including establishing internal infrastructure; - the outcome of our strategic review process; - the costs related to obtaining regulatory approval for GDA-201, and any delays we may encounter as a result of regulatory requirements or adverse clinical trial results with respect to any this product candidate; and the costs involved in filing and prosecuting patent applications and obtaining, maintaining and enforcing patents or defending against claims or infringements raised by third parties, and license royalties or other amounts we may be required to pay to obtain rights to third-party intellectual property rights.
+- selling, marketing and distribution activities undertaken in connection with the commercialization of Omisirge, including establishing internal infrastructure; - the outcome of our strategic review process; - the costs related to obtaining regulatory approval for GDA-201, and any delays we may encounter as a result of regulatory requirements or adverse clinical trial results with respect to any this product candidate; and - the costs involved in filing and prosecuting patent applications and obtaining, maintaining and enforcing patents or defending against claims or infringements raised by third parties, and license royalties or other amounts we may be required to pay to obtain rights to third-party intellectual property rights.

-We have annual operating lease obligations related to our Boston and Kiryat Gat facilities in aggregate of \$0.9 million, which is included in general and administrative expense.
-Beginning in April 2023, monthly principal and interest installment payments are due under the 2022 Note.
-For April and May 2023, the principal amortization payments are \$0.95 million per month, decreasing to \$0.84 million per month thereafter.
+We have annual operating lease obligations related to our Boston and Kiryat Gat facilities in aggregate of \$0.9 million, which is included in general and administrative expenses.
+Beginning in April 2023, we began making monthly principal and interest installment payments under the 2022 Note.
+In April 2023, we made a principal amortization payment of \$1.0 million, and such payments were waived in May and June 2023.
+Beginning July 15, 2023, the amount of the monthly payments decreased from \$1.0 to \$0.6 million.
 Under certain circumstances, we may issue our ordinary shares in discharge of the principal and interest due under the 2022 Note, at an exchange rate that is based on a volume weighted exercise price calculated as set forth in the 2022 Note.